 It is always important to understand what we visualize-Stripe metrics with Radix- especially with graphic and numerical representations generated by our business.
 Being clear about everything our dashboards represent is vital to making decisions that impact the operation and growth of our company.

-Below, we’ll show you some of the most relevant stripe metrics in our tool.
+Below, we’ll show you some of the most relevant stripe metrics in our platform.

 I took a screenshot of Radix’s main dashboard and chopped all of the visible metrics blocks into the pictures you see below.
 I didn’t leave any metrics out since I think it’s important to cover all bases.
 You are free to skip the ones that don’t interest you.